qzb/klio-logger-go/README.md

 # Klio logger for golang

-This logger is meant to be used for building [klio](https://github.com/g2a-com/klio) commands ().
+This logger is meant to be used for building [Klio](https://github.com/g2a-com/klio) commands.
 It writes logs decorated with
 [control sequences interpreted by Klio](https://github.com/g2a-com/klio/blob/main/docs/output-handling.md).
 It doesn't filter or modify messages besides that.